TheLuckiestPersonNo11/OpenGL_Practise2/README.md

-If you don't read it, it's YOUDONOTREADME.md
+If you don't read it, it's YOUDONOTREADME